All Collections

 This rule can cause over-ordering but is a powerful tool to ignore POs due next year when you're calculating inventory for today.

-Use your items stock alert levels to set to a desired "reorder point" and target that quantity when creating POs.
+Use your item's stock alert levels to set to a desired "minimum inventory target"

-Reorder the stock needed to fulfill open orders for out-of-stock products.
-Safe against over-ordering.
+Reorder the stock needed to fulfill open orders for out-of-stock products only.

 Did this answer your question?